The popular dance bar Club Ripples first opened in 1972, and it has been owned by John Garcia and Larry Herbert since 1974.

 Ripples also struggled in its early years with gender inclusion.
 While gay men flocked to the bar for its welcoming atmosphere, women, particularly butch lesbians, were subject to strict dress codes and often denied entry.

 Despite these challenges, the 1970s and 1980s were the golden years for the bar, which was frequently filled to capacity with patrons.
 After owning the business for more than forty years, the owners announced plans to retire and sell the bar in early 2016.
+The club is set to officially close following the 2019 Long Beach Pride.

 As the first gay dance club in Long Beach, Club Ripples reveals numerous stories about the LGBTQ experience.